Kythnos History

 Recent years

-Under their first Greek King Othon, Kythnos became a place for exile for political prisoners.
+Under the reign of Otto, the first king of Greece, Kythnos became a place for exile for political prisoners.
 During the Second World War, the population of Kythnos dwindled again and the lack of a deepwater moor hampered the prospects of attracting tourists.
-Kythnos today is a prosperous, thriving island, which is becoming very popular with tourists.
-Ever since the construction of a new mole in 1974, Kythnos became much more accessible and thus more popular with tourists.

 MORE GENERAL INFO ABOUT KYTHNOS